giantswarm/rfc/logging-infrastructure/README.md

 ## Conclusion

 There is a hard requirement from some customer where no data should leave their installation (due to legal concerns).
-In order to comply with this we need to adopt a distributed setup.
+In order to comply with this requirement we need to adopt a distributed setup.
 We currently have some concerns towards the feasibility of implementing Loki on all the different providers we support, due to storage requirements.

 ## Next steps

 - Build a POC with a Loki running inside an installation starting with 1 provider.
-  - crossplane and work done on harbour might help us for storage
 - Re-evaluate and see how we proceed with other providers and other customer requirements.

 ## Open questions

-- Can we provide a global view on a distributed setup ? (maybe on a data subset)
+- Can we provide a global view on a distributed setup ?